mdwelsh/mdwelsh.github.io/index.md

 Prior to Apple, I was a Principal Engineer at [Xnor.ai](https://www.xnor.ai), a startup developing efficient AI for embedded systems.
 I led Xnor's Platform and Systems team, focusing on our high-performance inference engine.
-Xnor was acquired Apple in early 2020.
+Xnor was acquired by Apple in early 2020.

 Prior to Xnor, I spent 8 years at Google as a Principal Engineer and engineering director for the Chrome Mobile team in Seattle.
 Our team focused on making Chrome and the web great for the next billion users, developing new